 Life changes so quickly, and what seems likely to happen somewhere in the future, most often does not occur.
 And yet, we spend countless hours worrying about the possibility.

 If you’re worried about something far off, it’s time to take a step back.
 Ask yourself a fundamental follow-up question if you’re concerned about the future: “Is there something I can do today that will prevent this outcome tomorrow?”

-If so, create a plan of action.
+If you can control it, create a plan of action.
 Get to it!